Updated 13th of March 2018

 Decide how much you want to deposit (usually limited to £10 per transaction, or £30 per day) and enter that into the box provided.
 All you need to do then is hit ‘Confirm’, and the rest will be sorted out for you.
 This is the stage at which most time is saved by PayForIt.

 You’ll be sent another SMS when the payment has been successful.
-Because PayForIt is such a direct depositing method, you should be able to head straight to the casino and find your funds in your account.
+Because PayForIt is such a direct depositing method, you should be able to head straight to the mobile casino PayForIt mobile and find your funds in your account.
 All you have to do then is start spinning slots and winning lots.

 The fact you only need a phone isn’t just convenient in its own right, but also because of what you DON’T need.
 You don’t need to have your purse or wallet on you to refer to your credit or debit cards.
 You don’t need to enter a voucher or activation code.
-You don’t even need an online login, or to remember a e-wallet password.
+You don’t even need an online login, or to remember an e-wallet password.

 While the majority of mobile casinos are reputable, and will go to great lengths to protect your data and payment info, you can never be too careful giving banking details out online.
 For all credit cards, debit cards and e-wallets have their own privacy and security features, each method is susceptible to abuse in the wrong hands.

-You might be unlucky and find yourself at a scam or corrupted casino, or you might even be playing on an insecure network; in any case, it’s better not to be sharing actually banking or e-banking details.
+You might be unlucky and find yourself at a scam or corrupted casino, or you might even be playing on an insecure network; in any case, it’s better not to be sharing actual banking or e-banking details.

 The other benefit of these limits is that they better help you manage your money at casinos.
 By having a relatively low amount available to deposit, PayForIt actually aids in your self-control, by ensuring you can’t just keep depositing until you’re broke.
 It encourages you to take a break from the mobile slots if you run out of cash and be more cautious in your bets.